Professor, Middle Eastern Languages and Cultures

 Structure of the inter-state system; ethnic conflict; human rights; transitional justice, and comparative law, especially in European and Islamic contexts; re-defining self-determination to devise an effective right of peaceful secession.

-Clinical Professor, School of Public and Economic Affairs
+Clinical Professor, O'Neill School of Public and Environmental Affairs

 U.S.-African relations; human rights, democratization, state reconstruction, and sustainable development in Africa.